 25 Wentworth Road, Off NH Route 1B at US Coast Guard Station, New Castle, N.H.

 Fort Conanicut, first built as Dumpling Rock Battery in 1776 near Jamestown, R.I., had eight 18-pound guns.

 The British captured the battery in late 1776 after they landed at Newport.
 They then expanded it, building Beaver Tail Fort, Beaver Head Fort and Fort Conanicut.
 As the French drew near, the British spiked the guns and destroyed the battery.
 Then they retreated to Newport.

 In 1790, a tower was built on the site and called Fort Dumpling.
-The fort was abandoned in 1824 and then dynamited in 1898 to make way for Fort Wetherill.
-Rhode Island now operates the site as a state park.
+The military abandoned the fort in 1824 and then dynamited it in 1898 to make way for Fort Wetherill.
+Rhode Island now runs the site as a state park.

 Some remains of the earthworks still exist, and an interpretive sign explains the fort’s history.
 The park sits atop 100-foot granite cliffs, a favorite spot for viewing Tall Ship events and the America’s Cup races.

 Fort Wetherill State Park, Fort Wetherill Road

 Mount Independence in Orwell, Vt., is one of the largest and least disturbed Revolutionary sites in America.
 After the abandonment of the fort, livestock grazed on land that held unmarked soldiers’ graves.

 Rebel soldiers built the fort on a mountaintop to prevent the British from invading from Canada.
 They began building in July 1776, a week after the return of the disastrous Arnold Expedition to Canada.
 They called it East Point or Rattlesnake Hill until July 28, 1776.
-On that day Col. Arthur St. Clair read the Declaration of Independence to the soldiers and renamed the fort Independence.
+On that day Col. Arthur St. Clair read the Declaration of Independence to the soldiers and then renamed the fort Independence.

 A year later, the Americans retreated.
 British and German then occupied the fort until November 1777.

 Today Mount Independence has a museum and six miles of hiking trails.
 The museum includes exhibits about the fort and artifacts such as timbers, a cannon and a powder horn.